Kenneth Gibson (Scottish politician): Glasgow

-Gibson was first elected to the Scottish Parliament at the 1999 Scottish Parliament election as a list member for Glasgow electoral region.
-Despite these efforts, he failed to win re-election in 2003.
+Gibson was first elected to the Scottish Parliament at the 1999 election as a list member for the Glasgow region.
+In the election, he stood for the Glasgow Pollok constituency where he secured 25.9% of the vote and came second to Labour's Johann Lamont.

-Gibson was the first MSP to lodge plans for a ban of smoking in public places.
-The proposed Regulation of Smoking Bill was drawn up in the first Parliament but had to be abandoned after Gibson lost his seat in the 2003 Scottish Parliament election.
+During this session, he was the first MSP to lodge plans for a ban of smoking in public places.
+His proposed Regulation of Smoking Bill was not passed during the session and Gibson lost his seat in the 2003 Scottish Parliament election.